drhayes/drhayes.io/src/blog/webmentions-in-11ty.md

 The inimitable [Remy Sharp](https://remysharp.com/) has done it again and created **yet another** incredibly useful tool, [webmention.app](https://www.webmention.app/).

 {% aside "A note on webmention.app" %}
 When I first visited the site I kept getting a 404 and thought it was gone.
 It turns out that navigating to "https://webmention.app" will get you a 404.
 Navigating to <https://www.webmention.app/> will get you the app.
 Note the **`www`**!
+Naked domains are a killer, I guess.

 Although, occasionally, [Vercel does knock his sites off the web](https://remysharp.com/2023/01/30/on-vercel-if-some-of-my-sites-are-down) so it could legit be down.
 {% endaside %}